Sunny Cove Chef

 Chanterelle Mushroom galette

-Life in Sunny Cove has been good.
-We have been busy with visitors and enjoyed reminiscing about old times and contemplating whatever future we have left.
-It has been raining on and off, so it's time to curl up in front of a fire and slow down.
+Life on Sunny Cove has been great.
+We’ve been busy with visitors and enjoyed reminiscing about old times and thinking about what the future might hold.
+It’s been raining on and off, so it’s the perfect time to curl up by the fire and slow down.

 Chanterelle Mushroom galette